 Yes, it’s easier said than done, particularly when your emotions get in the way.

-You can also profit by combining short selling with swing trading.
+You can also profit by combining short selling with this method.
 In this scenario, you’re basically going for the opposite phenomenon of the ‘buy low, sell high’ approach.
 You’re looking for stocks that you can try to predict losing big so that you can profit as they go down.
 To learn more about short selling, check out this post.

-Whether you’re seeking gainers or losers, the most important aspect of profiting from swing trading is choosing the right stocks.
+Whether you’re seeking gainers or losers, the most important aspect of profiting from this is choosing the right stocks.

-Some of the best companies for swing trading are those with high trade volume.
+Some of the best companies for this method are those with high trade volume.
 By volume, that means the amount of stocks that are being bought or sold each day.
 For swing traders, these constant price fluctuations — even if by small amounts — can be beneficial.

-The market also matters when it comes to swing trading.
-When the market is operating in an extreme, be it bullish or bearish, swing trading can prove difficult.
+The market also matters.
+When the market is operating in an extreme, be it bullish or bearish, it can prove difficult.
 During extreme times, stocks aren’t as easy to track; the stability isn’t there to help you plot out a clear course of action.

 In an extreme market, momentum can make stocks do things that are out of the ordinary.
 This makes it hard to determine patterns.
-Since I’m all about patterns, I don’t think those are ideal conditions for swing trading.
+Since I’m all about patterns, I don’t think those are ideal conditions.

-Times of market stability are the best times for profiting from swing trading.
+Times of market stability are the best times for profiting from this approach.
 It’s when you can do solid research and determine a stock’s history and potential future.
 This allows you to catch short-term movements with more of a sense of security.

 Determining the market sentiment can prove challenging, particularly to new traders.
 However, with time, practice, tons of studying, and experience, it will become easier.